-Please be advised that our office/online store will be closed for spring break from March 9 to March 17.
+Please be advised that our office/online store will be closed for midsummer break from June 21 to June 24.
 All orders will be accepted but will not be processed.
-Processing will resume on March 18, 2026!
+Processing will resume on June 25, 2026!

 Penhold Blades